Combodo/combodo-saml/README.md

 A small extension to add the SAML SSO to iTop.
 The extension embeds the onelogin/php-saml library and can be deployed as any other iTop extension.

 The extension extends the login page and provides 2 extra pages: `acs.php` (Assertion Consumer Service, the return page after a successful login by SAML) and `sls.php` (Single Logout Service, the return page after a successful logout by SAML).

-### Remaining work to be done

- - Provide a page (in iTop) to generate the *metadata* required for configuring iTop as a *remote Service Provider* on the SAML server.